 You will work with your doctor to decide on the treatment that is best for you, based on your type and stage of NSCLC and your biomarkers.

-Until recently, the standard (usual) first treatment for patients with KRAS mutations was chemotherapy.
-In 2021, the FDA approved the first targeted therapy for people with KRAS mutations.
-In 2022, a second targeted therapy was approved for patients with KRAS mutations who have already had at least one cancer treatment.
+Until recently, the standard (usual) first treatment for patients with KRAS-positive lung cancer was chemotherapy.
+In 2021, the FDA approved the first targeted therapy for NSCLC with KRAS mutations.
+In 2022, a second targeted therapy was approved for treating NSCLC with KRAS mutations in patients who have already had at least one cancer treatment.

 • Sotorasib (Lumakras™): Approved for the treatment of adult patients with KRAS G12C-mutated locally advanced or metastatic non-small cell lung cancer (NSCLC), as determined by an FDA-approved test, who have received at least one prior systemic therapy.